You really can’t trust official nutrition advice. You know this. Case in point: cholesterol. We can learn a lot from cholesterol.

 As recommended by the IOM, individuals should eat as little dietary cholesterol as possible while consuming a healthy eating pattern.

-We want to sound legit here, so we’ll cite these random outdated IOM guidelines from 2002.
+We want to sound legit here, so we’ll cite these random IOM guidelines from 2002.
 Hopefully no one checks that reference.

 In general, foods that are higher in dietary cholesterol, such as fatty meats and high-fat dairy products, are also higher in saturated fats.